article banner

 CoroutineScope factory function

-CoroutineScope is an interface with a single property coroutineContext.
+CoroutineScope is an interface with a single property: coroutineContext.

 interface CoroutineScope { val coroutineContext: CoroutineContext }